Programs

 Among the topics we delve into are animals and habitats, prairie, adaptations, wetlands, migration, birds and more.
 We follow new science standards in accordance with the Nebraska guidelines.
 Call us to learn what programs best meet your educational goals.

-C.S.I.
-(Crane Scene Investigations) (Approximately 3 hours in length) - The largest gathering of Sandhill Cranes in the world happens right here in Nebraska!
+• (Approximately 4 hours in length) - The largest gathering of Sandhill Cranes in the world happens right here in Nebraska!
 You and your students are invited to become Crane Scene Investigators and learn about these fascinating birds.
 Each program begins with a short, engaging indoor presentation that gives insight into what makes Sandhill Cranes unique and the importance of the central Platte River valley to their survival.
 We then begin an investigation to discover more about the why the cranes gather on the Platte River and their habitat needs.
 C.S.I.
-Programs are only available on Tuesdays, Wednesdays and Thursdays from March 1st through the first week of April.
+Programs are only available on Tuesdays, Wednesdays and Thursdays from March 10 through April 12th.
 Dates and times fill fast, so make your reservations early!

 Crane Central - For educational videos about Sandhill Cranes, check out our Crane Central page.